prudhvirajstark/THE-SPARKS-FOUNDATION/README.md

 > Problem statement :
 - Predict the percentage of an student based on the no. of study hours. <br>
 - This is a simple linear regression task as it involves just 2 variables.<br>
-- What will be predicted score if a student studies for 9.25 hrs/ day? <br>
+- What will be predicted score if a student studies for 9.25 hrs/ day ? <br>
 - Here is the dataset :
 <a href="https://github.com/prudhvirajstark/THE-SPARKS-FOUNDATION/blob/Master/Prediction%20using%20Supervised%20ML/student_scores%20-%20student_scores.csv">Dataset.csv</a><br><br>
 > Solution: